MicrosoftDocs/win32/desktop-src/WMP/ripping-by-using-iwmpplayerservices--settaskpane.md

 ---
 title: Ripping by Using IWMPPlayerServices setTaskPane
-description: Ripping by Using IWMPPlayerServices setTaskPane ms.assetid: '0d3efb0e-e8f5-40e3-abb5-6ad22009a4eb'
+description: Ripping by Using IWMPPlayerServices setTaskPane ms.assetid: 0d3efb0e-e8f5-40e3-abb5-6ad22009a4eb
-keywords: ["Windows Media Player,CD ripping", "Windows Media Player object model,CD ripping", "object model,CD ripping", "Windows Media Player ActiveX control,CD ripping", "ActiveX control,CD ripping", "Windows Media Player Mobile ActiveX control,CD ripping", "Windows Media Player Mobile,CD ripping", "CD ripping,IWMPPlayerServices setTaskPane interface", "ripping CDs,IWMPPlayerServices setTaskPane interface", "IWMPPlayerServices setTaskPane interface"]
+keywords:
+- Windows Media Player,CD ripping
+- Windows Media Player object model,CD ripping
+- object model,CD ripping
+- Windows Media Player ActiveX control,CD ripping
+- ActiveX control,CD ripping
+- Windows Media Player Mobile ActiveX control,CD ripping
+- Windows Media Player Mobile,CD ripping
+- CD ripping,IWMPPlayerServices setTaskPane interface
+- ripping CDs,IWMPPlayerServices setTaskPane interface
+- IWMPPlayerServices setTaskPane interface ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ripping by Using IWMPPlayerServices::setTaskPane

 > [!Note]
 > This section documents a feature of the Windows Media Player 9 Series and Windows Media Player 10 ActiveX controls.
 It is recommended that you use the **IWMPCdromRip** interface with later versions.
-See [IWMPCdromRip Interface](iwmpcdromrip.md).
+See [IWMPCdromRip Interface](/windows/win32/wmp/nn-wmp-iwmpcdromrip?branch=master).

 You can use the Windows Media Player 9 Series or later control to copy CD tracks to the user's computer.
 This process is called *ripping*.
 To do this, you must embed the Windows Media Player control in remote mode.
 For more information about remote mode, see [Remoting the Windows Media Player Control](remoting-the-windows-media-player-control.md).

-To start the ripping process, call [IWMPPlayerServices::setTaskPane](iwmpplayerservices-settaskpane.md), passing the CopyFromCD?AutoCopy:*id* value for the *bstrTaskPane* parameter, where *id* is the index of the CD drive from which to copy.
+To start the ripping process, call [IWMPPlayerServices::setTaskPane](/windows/win32/wmp/nf-wmp-iwmpplayerservices-settaskpane?branch=master), passing the CopyFromCD?AutoCopy:*id* value for the *bstrTaskPane* parameter, where *id* is the index of the CD drive from which to copy.
 This index corresponds to the index of a **Cdrom** object in the **IWMPCdromCollection** interface or the **CdromMediaChange** event.

 The following example code is a function that starts the process of ripping a CD from the CD drive identified by index zero.
 The function uses the following member variable: